rysweet/semantic-kernel/samples/apps/copilot-dev-app/webapi/README.md

-# Semantic Kernel Service - CopilotChat
+# Semantic Kernel Service - Copilot DevTeam

 ## Introduction
 This ASP.Net web API application exposes the functionalities of the Semantic Kernel online through a REST interface.